Why Do I Get So Angry Before My Period? Understanding Your Symptoms

 1. Keep track of your PMS symptoms

 When you first started having periods, you may have been advised to keep track of the dates on your calendar.
-For many, losing track of the cycle can be easy, especially if it’s irregular.
-However, if you have a regular cycle, try to predict when you will start.
+For many, losing track of one's cycle can be easy, especially if it’s irregular.
+However, if you have a regular cycle, try to predict when it will start.
 You can keep track of your period and symptoms in a notebook, on your phone, or using an app.

 Beyond keeping track of your cycle’s start and end dates, keep a detailed calendar or journal that includes what type of symptoms you’re dealing with through several cycles.
-For example, You can track your energy and motivation levels, physical feelings, emotions, food cravings, and migraines.
+For example, you can track your energy and motivation levels, physical feelings, emotions, food cravings, and migraines.

 2. Allow yourself extra time for rest